 Since 2016, the Brighton Farmers Market has offered locally grown produce, fresh fish, sustainable meats, and specialty foods.

-Each week dozens of fresh food vendors and community-based organizations attract hundreds of shoppers.
+Through our 2015 community food access needs assessment process, community members identified a farmers market as a top priority to improve food access, and ABHC responded.
+ABHC established the Brighton Farmers Market in 2016 in partnership with ABCD Neighborhood Opportunity Center, Brighton Main Streets, and Presentation School Foundation.
+Since 2019, ABHC has solely managed the market on Brighton Common, and has grown the market’s product variety and access to SNAP/HIP program and coupon programs.
+The market prioritizes up-and-coming vendors and businesses; the majority of our market vendors are owned by women and people of color. .
+The market hosts a Concerts in the Common series in partnership with the Harvard Ed Portal.
 The Brighton Farmers Market has become an essential part of the community, and the only community gathering space in the neighborhood that was open and accessible during the Covid-19 pandemic.
 We celebrate the joyful diversity of our community where folks can gather, engage, smile, shop locally, and enjoy music.
-This success would not be possible without the years of support we have received from Brighton Main Streets, Charlesview Inc., Dana Farber Cancer Institute, Hamilton Company, the Harvard Ed Portal, and Harvard University.
+This success would not be possible without the years of support we have received from supporters including Brighton Main Streets, Charlesview Inc., Hamilton Company, the Harvard Ed Portal, and Harvard University.

 Food Delivery Network Program